syfgkjasdkn/shaere/README.md

 def deps do
   [
     # ... deps ...
-    # I usually order the deps in the order of usefullness
+    # I usually order the deps by their usefullness
     # ... deps ...
     {:shaere, github: "spawnfest/shaere"}
   ]